 - 3 Types of Spirits

 The Spirit Realm operates on a different set of rules than the physical world.
 The realm is seemingly infinite in every direction, geographies vary radically and often morph on whim, and gravity is not always constant.
 A common sight in the Spirit Realm is the physical manifest of the lifestream in the form of tangible, spiraling streams of energy gliding around landscapes and horizons across the floating planets and endless sky.
 The realm is populated by both humanoid and non-humanoid spirits.

-While seemingly infinite in scope and with a maze-like geography that's constantly changing, the Spirit World is defined by eight realms.
+While seemingly infinite in scope and with a maze-like geography that's constantly changing, the Spirit World is defined by eight major realms.
 These are:

 Yggdrasil, Tree of Convergence

 The centre of the Spirit World where the flow of life-stream ultimately meets, weaving up against a trunk several miles tall.
 Its leaves shimmer brilliantly, primarily in silvery blues among the greens.
 The spirits of fae nest here, with newborns being produced from within the Great Tree before springing to life in the physical realm.
 The Angel Thediel theorised that fae often companion with humans with good intentions because of the conditions they're born under: "They know the lifestream and its complexities, its in their soul.
 And to know the lifestream is to know the heart of man."

 High above, distantly, is a white star that resembles Eternia's sun in many ways.
 It's said that this is the final world of the ascended.

 The realm closest to Yggdrasil, and also the smallest.
 Nigh-impenetrable silver walls surround it and the tree, and the city itself is something out of a dream, surpassing any man-made structure.
 An essence may be permitted to enter if they've accomplished great deeds within their lifetime.
 The grand spirit entrusted with the governance of this realm is known as the Overseer, granted by the Divine Dragon Ryujin.